friendsofhyperf/components/docs/en/index.md

     details: This is the Hyperf SDK for Sentry.
     link: /en/components/sentry/
   - title: Telescope
-    details: Telescope is an elegant debug assistant for the Hyperf framework.
+    details: Telescope is an elegant debugging assistant for the Hyperf framework.
     link: /en/components/telescope/
   - title: Tinker
     details: Tinker is a powerful REPL for the Hyperf framework.